astropy/astropy/docs/development/pd/contributing_gitpod.rst

 install when the environment starts.

-Forking the pandas repository
+Forking the astropy repository
 -----------------------------

-The best way to work on pandas as a contributor is by making a fork of the repository first.
+The best way to work on astropy as a contributor is by making a fork of the repository first.

 #.
-Browse to the `pandas repository on GitHub`_ and `create your own fork`_.
+Browse to the `astropy repository on GitHub`_ and `create your own fork`_.

 #.
 Browse to your fork.
 Your fork will have a URL like
-   https://github.com/noatamir/pandas-dev, except with your GitHub username in place of ``noatamir``.
+   https://github.com/noatamir/astropy-dev, except with your GitHub username in place of ``noatamir``.

 Starting Gitpod